60th birthday holiday ideas

 By Annabelle Thorpe, Editor of 101 Short Breaks

-For a more “grown up” self-catering holiday, book one of these villas in Sardinia or head to France and rent one of these luxury villas with pools.
+For a more “grown up” self-catering holiday, book one of these villas in Sardinia or head to France and grab one of these luxury villas with pools.
 Best destinations for good food and wine include Bordeaux, The Dordogne and Languedoc-Roussillon.
 Or rent one of these villas in Tuscany with private pool – oases of calm, but close to the cultural treasures of Florence, Lucca and Pisa.

 Or if you fancy adding a little history into the mix try Crete; it’s littered with stunning ancient sites and a great place for walking.
-It’s a great destination in spring and autumn.
+It works really well in spring and autumn.

 60th birthday holidays in the UK

-If you want to keep it simple, there are dozens of fantastic options in the UK.
+If you want to keep it simple, there are dozens of options in the UK.
 Create your own Downton Abbey experience with a stay in a historic house, or go for somewhere sleek and modern with all mod cons such as one of these classy party houses in the UK.
 You’ll also find some stunning luxury rentals in the Cotswolds, the Lake District and the Peak District.

 How about a birthday on one of Britain’s waterways.
 You could rent a canal boat or sailing boat sleeping between two and 12 people.
 Popular destinations include the Norfolk Broads.
 Check out the latest special offers.